Title

 Republic Act No. 10354 establishes a national policy on responsible parenthood and reproductive health, ensuring universal access to safe and effective reproductive health care services while promoting gender equality, women's empowerment, and the rights of families and individuals to make informed choices regarding family planning.

-Minors are not allowed access to modern family planning methods without written consent from their parents or guardian except when the minor is already a parent or has had a miscarriage.
+Section 7 provides that minors will not be allowed access to modern methods of family planning without written consent from their parents or guardian/s, except when the minor is already a parent or has had a miscarriage.

 Analyze Cases Smarter, Faster